rduplain/memo-builder/README.md

     	git submodule update

 With this Makefile in place, just run `make` to build all PDFs.
 The 'include' statement will do its work.
-(If you already have an 'all' target, use `make pdfs`.)
+If you already have an 'all' target, use `make pdfs` or depend on the 'pdfs' target.
 If the memo-builder submodule has not been initialized, the Makefile will call out to git to do so.
 Update to the latest memo-builder with `git submodule update`.

 [emacs_integration]: https://github.com/rduplain/home/blob/610e9361922266d86431f2a29971d93ac0a1d2cd/.emacs#L316